dixe/Game-in-rust/README.md

 - [x] Enemies collide with each other
 - [x] Be able to load models
 - [x] Take console input while running.
-- [ ] Change shaders on the fly, required console input
+- [x] Change shaders on the fly, with notify and recompile of shaders
 - [x] Load .obj models
 - [x] Sword follow player
 - [x] Sword rotation is correct